NBChub/chatBGC/chatbgc/data/bgcflow.md

 topology: Topological description (e.g., linear, circular).
 seq: The DNA sequence.

+## Table: mibig
+This table details all known biosynthetic gene clusters in MIBIG (Minimum Information about a Biosynthetic Gene cluster).

+mibig_id: Identifier for the biosynthetic gene cluster.
+biosyn_class: Biosynthesis classification.
+compounds: Compounds associated with the cluster.
+chem_acts: Chemical activities of the compounds.
+accession: Accession number.
+completeness: Completeness rating of the data.
+evidence: Evidence supporting the entry.
+organism_name: Name of the organism.
+ncbi_tax_id: NCBI taxonomy identifier.
+publications: Publications related to the cluster.

 ## Table: mibig_hits
-This table details matches to known biosynthetic gene clusters in MIBIG (Minimum Information about a Biosynthetic Gene cluster).
+This table details a subset of known biosynthetic gene clusters in MIBIG (Minimum Information about a Biosynthetic Gene cluster) with hits to the dataset.

-bgc_id: Identifier for the biosynthetic gene cluster.
+bgc_id: Identifier for the MIBIG biosynthetic gene cluster with hits to the dataset.
 product: Product type produced by the cluster.
 bigscape_class: Classification based on the BiG-SCAPE algorithm.
 biosyn_class: Biosynthesis classification.